 Section B – SILC Membership Qualifications

-Section 705(b)(4) of the Act; 34 CFR 364.21(c)
+Section 705(b)(4) of the Act; 45 CFR 1329.14(a)

 Item 1 – Statewide Representation

 Describe how the SILC is composed of members who provide statewide representation.
 For example, you may list the service areas currently represented in the SILC by center representatives or section 121 representatives.
 You may also describe the policies and practices adopted by the SILC to ensure continued statewide representation on the SILC.